kzhu2099/KZ-Leet/README.md

 There may be multiple implementations: just add a letter after (`_A, _B`) for different ones.

+Then, to see the code, simply run `print(Solution_####())`.

+This works for both classes and functions, allowing you to see the full solution.

+For solutions that have multiple steps, there may be an internal comment (visible within the print) with those extra helper functions.

 ## License

 The License is an MIT License found in the LICENSE file.